 If you’re looking to enjoy big game in a natural environment, then this is the camp to head for.
 The Busanga Plains are famed for their large concentrations of predator species, and Shumba is located right at their heart.
-The camp also offers hot air balloon rides and night drives, which offer a completely different safari experience.
+It’s also one of the best ethical honeymoon destinations for adventurers, since the camp also offers hot air balloon rides and night drives, both which offer a completely different safari experience.

 5. The Animal Lover’s Choice: RWANDA

-A visit to Rwanda is the perfect choice for the more adventurous couple who has a soft spot for beautiful animals and lush forests.
+A visit to Rwanda is one of the best ethical honeymoon destinations for nature loving couples!
+It’s the perfect choice for the more adventurous duo with a soft spot for beautiful animals and lush forests.
 This was the home of conservationist Dian Fossey, and her work saving the mountain gorilla continues here.
 A green, pristine landscape awaits travellers, as do unrivalled gorilla safaris and delicious French/African fusion delicacies.
 Rwanda remains off the beaten tourist track but is a magnificent experience.

 Rwanda’s Ethical Honeymoon Hotspots

 Only open since June 2017, this camp is located within the amphitheatre of an eroded volcanic cone next to the renowned Volcanoes National Park.
 It’s owned by the Wilderness Safaris group, which has taken great pains to create a lodge that blends with both its surroundings and indigenous Rwandan traditions – bound to appeal to the conscious couple.